Preserving Don Murray’s Legacy

 A group of Murray’s former students raised the funds to ship the boxes back to New Hampshire.
 Now, Ross is hoping to get some additional funding to have the collection fully catalogued.
 Comprising thousands of documents, it’s unlikely to become digitized, but Ross hopes to develop some sort of finding aid to help researchers navigate the contents of the boxes.

-Mike Michaud ’92, ’07G, an associate professor of English at Rhode Island College who is researching an upcoming book on writing, is among those who say having hands-on access to Murray’s records is invaluable.
+Mike Michaud ’92, ’07G, an associate professor of English at Rhode Island College who is researching an upcoming book on Murray and the UNH English department, is among those who say having hands-on access to Murray’s records is invaluable.
 “When I came up here, I was not expecting much,” he says, noting that while he’d done some preliminary legwork at Poynter, he wasn’t given direct access to the archives and only received a fraction of the materials that were available.
 “The book I’m writing just became a lot richer because of this material.”

 —Judi Currie, adapted with permission from Seacoast Online